-The Norwegian Museum of Cultural History is situtated in the on the Bygdøy peninsula, Oslo and has an Open-Air Museum with 160 historic buildings and a stave church from the year 1200.
+The Norwegian Museum of Cultural History is situated on the Bygdøy peninsula, Oslo and has an Open-Air Museum with 160 historic buildings and a stave church from the year 1200.

-The museum focuses on the time period from 1500 until the present time, and in-door exhibits feature Norwegian folk costumes, folk art, church art, and Sami culture.
+The museum focuses on the period from 1500 until the present and indoor exhibits feature Norwegian folk costumes, folk art, church art, and Sami culture.

-Norsk Folkemuseum was established in 1894 by Hans Aall, Hans Aall was the director until his death in 1946.
+Norsk Folkemuseum was established in 1894 by Hans Aall and aims to preserve and showcase Norway’s cultural heritage.
+Hans Aall was the director until his death in 1946.
 Reidar Kjellberg became Director of the museum in 1947 and remained museum director until he retired, in 1974.
-From 1990 until 2000, the museum was under Erik Rudeng’s leaderships, currently, Olav Aaraas is the director.
+From 1990 until 2000, the museum was under Erik Rudeng’s leadership, currently, Olav Aaraas is the director.

 Norwegian Museum of Cultural History also includes Ibsen Museum, Bygdø Royal Farm, Bogstad Manor, Gjestestuene & Eidsvoll 1814.

 Norwegian Museum of Cultural History Facts